 It all starts with finding common ground.
 Every mom has a similar experience, a similar set of responsibilities, joys, fears, hopes, and frustrations.
 Special needs moms have a few complications, sometimes a lot.
 But, every mom (every person) also has a distinctive journey with its own struggles.

 Bridging the gap is going to take work on both sides.
 We have to acknowledge that this parenting thing is hard sometimes, whether you have a child with special needs or not.
 We need to be willing to look beyond ourselves, reach out to those who are struggling, accept friendship and help when it’s offered, and do everything in our power to bridge the gap so that no parent feels alone on this journey.

-The Story Behind the Series The story of this series begins five years ago.
+The Story Behind this Special Needs Series The story of this series begins five years ago.
 Kathryn, Sara, and I were young military wives who had met online.
 We were expecting our first babies – all boys.
 We commented on bumpdates and nursery pictures and even sent baby gifts to each other.
-One after another, we gave birth to our precious baby boys. … [Read more…]
+One after another, we gave birth to our precious … [Read more…]

 Friendships between single and married women: some practical advice for married women, single women, and churches.

 I realized then that I had hadn’t developed a new friendship with a single woman since I got married at the age of just-turned-21.